Sashreek007/mint/benchmarks/RESULTS.md

   misses + 3 L2 hits — proof the cache is warming under traffic, not pre-loaded to a fake 100%.
 - **Throughput is noisy on a laptop** (±~30%).
 18,292 rps is a representative well-conditioned run; some runs read ~10–15k under background load.
-The cloud single-node run will give the stable absolute.
-- **30k cached target** is expected to land on a dedicated single node (no load-gen contention), not on this laptop.
-Recorded honestly as 18k here.
+- **30k cached target** would require dedicated hardware (no load-gen contention for cores).
+On this laptop the honest measured value is 18k — recorded as-is.

 ## Reproduce